mantidproject/mantid/dev-docs/source/Testing/EngineeringDiffraction/EngineeringDiffractionTestGuide.rst

 4. Repeat steps 1-2 above but this time try checking the `Add To Plot` checkbox, when loading the run(s) the data should now be plotted and the checkbox in the `Plot` column of the UI table should be checked.

-5. Repeat steps 1-2 again but try changing the x-unit
+5. Repeat steps 1-2 again but load the d-spacing .nxs file(s) instead

 6. Plot some data and un-dock the plot in the UI by dragging or double-clicking the bar at the top of the plot labelled `Fit Plot`.
 The plot can now be re-sized.

 7. To dock it double click the `Fit Plot` bar (or drag to the bottom of the toolbar).
 You may want to un-dock it again for subsequent tests.

-Test 6
+Test 5
 ^^^^^^

 This tests the removal of focussed runs from the fitting tab.